chain4travel/chain4travel-website/src/posts/fomo-series.md

 ---
 layout: layout_blogpost
-title: "Crushing it with Digital Identity: How travel companies can win big with EU Digital Wallets in the next 2 years"
+title: "Act now or fall behind: EU Digital Wallets are coming and they will change the travel game"
-description: Is decentralized travel the future?
-Decentralization could disrupt the travel industry as we know it.
-Learn how to leverage it to your advantage.
+description: The eIDAS 2.0 Regulation is set to transform identification, authentication, and proofs across the EU with immense impact on personal lives as well as businesses.
+Is the travel industry ready for digital identities and digital travelers?
 socialImage: social_crushingit.png
 permalink: /crushing-it-with-digital-identity/
 authorslug: ankehsu